STRML/Healthcare.gov-Marketplace/README.md

 What This Is
 ------------

-This repository served as an unofficial bug tracker and pull request target for fixes to [healthcare.gov/marketplace](https://healthcare.gov/marketplace/global/en_US/registration), the latest boondoggle from HHS & CGI Federal.
+This repository is an unofficial bug tracker and pull request target for fixes to [healthcare.gov/marketplace](https://healthcare.gov/marketplace/global/en_US/registration), the latest boondoggle from HHS & CGI Federal.